-The Company expects to hold its 2021 Annual Meeting of Stockholders in February 2021, but the exact date, time and location of such meeting have yet to be determined.
-A Stockholder of the Company who intends to present a proposal at that meeting, including nomination of a director, must submit the proposal in writing addressed to Thomas J. Friedmann, Secretary, c/o PennantPark, 590 Madison Avenue, 15th Floor, New York, New York 10022.
-Notices of intention to present proposals, including nomination of a director, at the 2021 Annual Meeting of Stockholders must be received by the Company between July 20, 2020 and August 19, 2020.
+The Company expects to hold its 2024 Annual Meeting of Stockholders in February 2024, but the exact date, time and location of such meeting have yet to be determined.
+Pursuant to Rule 14a-8 of the Exchange Act, a Stockholder of the Company who intends to present a proposal at that meeting, including nomination of a director, must submit the proposal in writing addressed to Thomas J. Friedmann, Secretary, c/o PennantPark, 1691 Michigan Avenue, Miami, Florida 33139.
+Such proposal must also comply with the requirements as to form and substance established by the SEC if such proposal is to be included in the proxy statement and form of proxy.
+In addition, our Bylaws require that notices of intention to present proposals, including nomination of a director, at the 2024 Annual Meeting of Stockholders must be received by the Company between July 24, 2023 and August 23, 2023 and contain the information required therein.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting unless certain securities law requirements are met.
 The Company reserves the right to reject, rule out of order or to take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.

-The Audit Committee of the Company has established guidelines and procedures regarding the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters (collectively, "Accounting Matters").
+The Audit Committee of the Board has established guidelines and procedures regarding the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters (collectively, "Accounting Matters").
 Persons with complaints or concerns regarding Accounting Matters may submit their complaints to the CCO.
 Persons who are uncomfortable submitting complaints to the CCO, including complaints involving the CCO, may submit complaints directly to the Audit Committee's Co-Chairs.
 Complaints may be submitted on an anonymous basis.